Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Background

-After the passing of their mother, Eleanor Matthews, the Matthews siblings—Mark, age 42, and his younger sister, Lisa, age 38—were set to divide the estate she left behind.
+After the passing of their mother, the claimant, the Matthews siblings—Mark, age 42, and his younger sister, Lisa, age 38—were set to divide the estate she left behind.
 Valued at approximately $250,000, the estate included a joint bank account, a small rental property in Squirrel Hill, and several personal belongings.
 Their father had passed away years earlier, leaving Eleanor the sole family matriarch and executor of the will.

-While Eleanor had clearly stated in her will that the assets should be split evenly, tensions flared when Mark discovered Lisa had secretly mortgaged the rental property to cover personal debts without telling him.
+the claimant had clearly stated in her will that the assets should be split evenly, tensions flared when Mark discovered Lisa had secretly mortgaged the rental property to cover personal debts without telling him.
 Mark demanded compensation for Lisa’s unilateral decision, arguing it violated the terms of the trust and diminished his share.
 Lisa counterclaimed that the cash from the mortgage was used to pay off their mother’s medical bills and that Mark was overly aggressive and rarely present during Eleanor’s final years.

 The Arbitration Timeline